vojtechkovanda/QDASR/README.md

-This file describes the MATLAB code and other files used in the article Simultaneous Reconstruction of Quantized and Downsampled Audio Signals.
+This file describes the MATLAB code and other files used in the article *Simultaneous Reconstruction of Quantized and Downsampled Audio Signals*.

 The code has been developed in MATLAB version R2025a